 Charities are tax-privileged in Germany.
 Recognition as a charitable foundation or corporation requires that the charity's activities be dedicated to the altruistic advancement of the general public in material, spiritual or moral respects.
 These purposes must be pursued altruistically, exclusively and directly.
-The formation of a charity does not trigger inheritance or gift tax, nor does it trigger a transfer tax if real property is transferred gratuitously to the charity.
-A charity is exempt from almost every current form of taxation, especially corporate tax and trade tax.
+The formation of a charity does not trigger IGT, nor does it trigger real estate transfer tax if real property is transferred gratuitously to the charity.
+A charity is exempt from almost every current form of taxation, especially corporate tax and

 Special rules apply for charitable foundations: for example, a charitable foundation may use one-third of its income for the maintenance of the founder and his or her family.
-In addition, an endowment of up to $\in 1$ million made to increase the capital stock of the foundation may be deducted from the assessment basis for income tax purposes, in addition to the deductions that can be made for gifts to other charities.
+In addition, an endowment of up to €1 million made to increase the capital stock of the foundation may be deducted from the assessment basis for income tax purposes, in addition to the deductions that can be made for gifts to other charities.